 There is also the popular Stratford Racecourse close by, with Warwick Racecourse only a short drive away.
 Therefore, residents keen to see racing up close will never have to travel too far.
 There are also a range of National Trust properties and gardens nearby, and residents are only a few miles north of the spectacular Cotswolds, one of the most popular Areas of Outstanding Natural Beauty in the region.
 For greenery as well as history, Welford Chase puts residents and visitors close to a wide variety of days out.

-Of course, residents can also take in a show at one of the best-loved theatres in the country, the Royal Shakespeare Theatre, which naturally has its place in the heart of the Bard’s home town.
+Of course, residents can also take in a show at one of the best-loved theatres in the country, the Royal Shakespeare Theatre, which naturally has its place in the heart of Bard’s home town.

 Why Choose Welford Chase?

-Welford Chase presents quiet, exclusive riverside park home living in a rural corner of Warwickshire likely to be popular for many years to come.
+Welford Chase presents a quiet, exclusive riverside park home living in a rural corner of Warwickshire likely to be popular for many years to come.
 Its closeness to Stratford-upon-Avon, as well as to popular areas such as The Cotswolds, are also major reasons for the community remaining so popular.

 The park’s proximity to local attractions and its great public transport links, with a bus stop tight outside the park, means that residents can come and go as they please, to explore Warwickshire in closer detail.